paul-go/Truth/Reflex/Readme.md

 function on(selector, callback);
 ```

-A *selector* is something that a reflexive library needs to be programmed to be able to accept.
+A *selector* is something that a Reflexive library needs to be programmed to be able to accept.
 Remember, it's possible to have multiple reflexive libraries operating within the same JavaScript execution environment.

 The purpose of the selector is so that the Reflex Core can route wiring of an event to a particular library.
 So for example, ReflexML declares that it understands all the DOM event names such as `"click"` and `"focus"` as selectors.
 And so the following code would be routed to ReflexML: